Izemaj/stock-price-checker-automation/README.md

 		<li><code>main()</code>: This function calls all the other functions in the correct order to execute the program.</li>
 	</ul>
 	<h2>How it works</h2>
-	<p>When you run the program, it prompts you to enter the stock symbol for the company you want to check.
-Then, it uses the AlphaVantage API to fetch the closing prices of the stock for the last two days.
-It calculates the percentage difference between the prices and determines if it's a significant change.
-If the change is significant, it uses the News API to fetch news articles related to the company.
-Finally, it sends an SMS message using Twilio API to notify you of the change in stock prices and provide a summary of the news articles.</p>
+	<p>The automation script fetches the closing prices of a stock for the last two days using the AlphaVantage API after prompting for the stock symbol.
+It then calculates the percentage difference between the prices and checks if it's a significant change.
+If it is significant, the script fetches news articles related to the company using the News API.
+In the final step, it sends an SMS message through the Twilio API to inform you about the change in stock prices and provide a summary of the news articles.</p>
 	<h2>Requirements</h2>
 	<ul>
 		<li>Python 3.x</li>